+You are getting married on the beach in the Riviera Maya, Mexico.
 The sun hangs low in the sky, casting a golden sparkle on the turquoise water.
-A warm, gentle breeze blows as you and your Love exchange vows to stand together through life, witnessed by friends and family, tanned and teary eyed, in the soft white sand around you.
+A warm, gentle breeze blows as you and your Love exchange vows to stand together through life, witnessed by friends and family, tanned and teary-eyed, in the soft ivory sand around you.

-Is this roughly what you picture when you think of your beach wedding in the Mayan Riviera?
-I hate to burst your bubble but there can be a lot of annoyances that come with a tropical destination wedding!
-I’ll bet your vision does not include a sand storm blowing your hair in your face, while your fiancee squirms distractedly from the sweat pouring down his back.
+Is this roughly what you picture when you think of your beach wedding in Mexico?
+I hate to burst your bubble but there can be a lot of annoyances that come with a destination wedding on the beach!
+I’ll bet your vision does not include a sand storm blowing your hair in your face, while your fiance squirms distractedly from the sweat pouring down his back.
 Or a chorus of guests slapping at mosquitoes while a crowd of bathing suit clad onlookers make their way into every wedding photo.
 The good news is that with a little careful planning, you can prevent your dream destination wedding from ending up as a total nightmare!

-Today, let’s talk about what to wear, or not to wear, if you plan to say ‘I Do!’ in a destination like the Mayan Riviera.
+First, let’s talk about what to wear, or not to wear if you plan to get married in the Mayan Riviera.